wildfly-clustering/wildfly-clustering-tomcat/README.md

 ## Building

-1. Clone this repository and build for the target Tomcat version using Java 8 and a standard maven build.
+1. Clone this repository and build using the target Tomcat version with Java 8 and a standard maven build.

 		$ git clone git@github.com:wildfly-clustering/wildfly-clustering-tomcat.git
 		$ cd wildfly-clustering-tomcat